The World Health Organization (WHO) officially characterized COVID-19 as a pandemic on March 11, 2020.

 Online food delivery services have soared.
 Never before have Canadians thought more seriously about ways to secure food and household essentials than now.
 According to a survey by Dalhousie University’s Agri-Food Analytics Lab, 22% of Canadians are planning to purchase food online even after the pandemic is over—more than five times the percentage of Canadians who considered using online food delivery services a year ago.

 Data from the same lab has shown that only 24% of Canadians are comfortable with in-store grocery shopping at the present moment.
 Concerns about health and safety have pushed consumers to online shopping platforms more effectively than any marketing strategy ever could.
 And the result could prove permanent.
+This will affect the general population’s habits – which is why staying on top of current trends is more important than ever for the general public, retailers and web development companies.

 While it’s clear that the recent boom in online shopping is primarily driven by the sale of household goods, food products, and stockpiling of sanitary and medical supplies, as social distancing eases, other categories of ecommerce will likely see a similar lift.